wp-plugins/woocommerce-products-flexslider-all-in-one/readme.txt

 WooCommerce Products FlexSlider all in one is a widget and shortcode generator to show new, featured or popular products in Flexslider
 == Description ==

-**WooCommerce Products Flexslider all in one** will allow you to create custom shortcode, or add widget that display Flexslider of WooCommerce products (new, featured or popular).
+**This product is no longer maintained.**
+Please install the successor [WooCommerce Products Carousel all in one](https://wordpress.org/plugins/woocommerce-products-carousel-all-in-one/).

+**WooCommerce Products Flexslider all in one** - Advanced WordPress plugin, which allows you to insert the product slider from the store based on the WooCommerce.
+In addition to defining the basic parameters of the slider, you can not only specify transition type and animation duration, but also product categories or product type: recommended, newest or bestsellers.

 = Requires =
 * WooCommerce 2.0.x